Redefining Senior Care With Cutting-Edge Technology

 Procurable in various wearable forms as anklets, bracelets, or simple home units, these devices allow the elderly person to immediately raise the alarm in case of any trouble.
 This smart technology is also available as attractive watches, pieces of jewelry, or even smartphone apps.

 Some of the most recently launched devices are far smarter than their predecessors.
-They are designed to monitor the person’s activity levels, heart rate, blood pressure, and blood glucose levels.
+These devices are designed to meet the emergency preparedness for senior citizens that monitors the person’s activity levels, heart rate, blood pressure, and blood glucose levels instantly.
 Access to this vital information gives caregivers and seniors a clear picture of their daily health status.
 Wearable devices also track the location through GPS and alert the caregiver if the person has wandered away from their safety zone.
-Such devices are a blessing for those handling seniors with dementia or Alzheimer’s.
+Such devices are a blessing for those handling seniors with

 In simple terms, the interconnected web of electronic and digital devices makes up the “Internet of Things.”
 The use of internet-connected devices is in vogue.
 It starts with something as simple as your smartphone to the computer system, smart TV, smart home devices, smart car, etc.